The Quranic command to follow the "millat" of Abraham

 4- We are told in the Quran that although there was some kind of prayer observed by various factions at the kaaba (at the time of Muhammad) yet that prayer was totally corrupt:

-"Their Contact Prayers (Salat) at the shrine (Ka`bah) were no more than a mockery and a means of repelling the people (by crowding them out).
-Therefore, suffer the retribution for your disbelief" 8:35
+"Their Salat at the house was no more than a mockery and a means of repelling.
+Therefore, suffer the punishment for your disbelief. " 8:35

 Obviously, a Prayer that is described by God as being full of mockery and a means of repelling the people, could hardly be the same Prayer that was given to Abraham.
 This Prayer could not be regarded in any sense as a testimony to the preservation of the Salat since Abraham.